Červené Dřevo: Geography

 Červené Dřevo is located about 20 km southwest of Klatovy, about 1 km east of the border with Germany.
 It is situated in Fleky part of the municipality of Chudenín.

 History

 Červené Dřevo (under its German name Rothenbaum) was founded after the Thirty Years' War (mid-17th century).
-Situated in the historical region of Sudetenland, it was inhabitated by Sudeten Germans.
+Situated in the historical region of Sudetenland, it was inhabited by Sudeten Germans.
 The church was founded in 1680.
 In 1880, the settlement consisted of ten houses.

 From the revolution in 1848 until World War I, Červené Dřevo/Rothenbaum was a separate municipality, and included also the nearby village of Fleky.
 After the war, Fleky became a municipality and Červené Dřevo was attached to it.
 Following the expulsion of Germans from Czechoslovakia after World War II, the village was deserted and destroyed, and Czechoslovak border fortifications during the Cold War were installed.
 The locality then fell under the administration of the municipality of Chudenín.